 (2) All other varieties of the Barbadense species of cotton, and any hybrid thereof; and

 (3) Any other variety of cotton in which one or more of these varieties predominates.

-False Packed Cotton means cotton in a bale: Containing substances entirely foreign to cotton; containing damaged cotton in the interior with or without any indication of the damage on the exterior; composed of good cotton on the exterior and decidedly inferior cotton in the interior, but not detectable by customary examination; or, containing pickings or linters worked into the bale.
+False Packed Cotton means cotton in a bale: Containing substances entirely Start Printed Page 31155foreign to cotton; containing damaged cotton in the interior with or without any indication of the damage on the exterior; composed of good cotton on the exterior and decidedly inferior cotton in the interior, but not detectable by customary examination; or, containing pickings or linters worked into the bale.

 Financial institution means: